-Fair value through profit or loss (FVTPL)
+Financial assets at fair value through profit or loss (FVTPL)

-Investments in equity instruments are classified as at FVTPL, unless the Company irrevocably elects on initial recognition to present subsequent changes in fair value in other comprehensive income for investments in equity instruments which are not held for trading.
+Investments in equity instruments are classified as at FVTPL, unless the Group irrevocably elects on initial recognition to present subsequent changes in fair value in other comprehensive income for investments in equity instruments which are not held for trading.
 Security receipt investments in scope of Ind AS 109, "Financial Instruments" are measured at fair value.
 Security Receipts are classified as at FVTPL.
 Gains and losses on security investments are included in the statement of profit or loss.